 Instant Pot corn on the cob is the fastest and most efficient way to cook your corn!
 Easy, fast, and perfectly juicy corn each time.

-Friends, if you haven’t been cooking your corn in the Instant Pot, you are missing out!!
-Today’s Instant Pot corn on the cob ‘recipe’ is incredibly simple, but once you try it, you’ll never go back.
+Friends, if you haven't been cooking your corn in the Instant Pot, you are missing out!!
+Today's 'recipe' is incredibly simple, but once you try it, you'll never go back.

-Last summer when camping, I tried cooking corn on the cob for 10 people.
+Last summer when camping, I tried cooking corn for 10 people.
 It took 40 minutes for my water to boil (it was super windy) and I burned through a tank of gas for our camp stove!

-I was kicking myself thinking ‘why did I not bring my Instant Pot?!’.
-Cooking corn on the cob in the Instant Pot is so easy, it can be cooked before your water would even boil on the stove.
+I was kicking myself thinking 'why did I not bring my Instant Pot?!'.
+Cooking corn in the Instant Pot is so easy, it can be cooked before your water would even boil on the stove.